dreamind/ix/project/phase3/phase3-2.md

 ## Deliverables

-By the end of week 10, you need to submit to the subject coordinator:
+By the end of week 10, you need to submit to your tutor:

 - The final team members
 - Final choice of domain and data-sets